-The grants listed below are examples of the various ways in which corporations, foundations and governmental agencies support the work of Augsburg College, and is not a complete listing.
+The grants listed below are examples of the various ways in which corporations, foundations and governmental agencies support the work of Augsburg University, and is not a complete listing.

-Great Lakes Higher Education Guaranty Corporation Awards Internships Grants to Augsburg College – August 2014
+Great Lakes Higher Education Guaranty Corporation Awards Internships Grants to Augsburg – August 2014

-Augsburg College is one of 40 colleges receiving $5.2 million in Career Ready Internship grants awarded by Great Lakes Higher Education Guaranty Corporation.
+Augsburg is one of 40 colleges receiving $5.2 million in Career Ready Internship grants awarded by Great Lakes Higher Education Guaranty Corporation.
 The goal of the Career Ready Internship grant is to create lasting partnerships between colleges and employers through the development of paid internship opportunities.
 This grant enables students to gain valuable “internship intangibles” related to their future career goals – real world experience, workplace skills, and a network of connections – that will give them an advantage when competing for jobs after graduation.

 Marbrook Foundation Supports East African Student to Teacher Program – June 2014

 Marbrook Foundation believes that addressing the opportunities and challenges that come with blending cultures, languages and beliefs will help revitalize our communities and contribute to our well-being.
-In June of 2014, Marbrook Foundation awarded a grant to help support the East African Student to Teacher (EAST) program at Augsburg College.
+In June of 2014, Marbrook Foundation awarded a grant to help support the East African Student to Teacher (EAST) program at Augsburg.
 The goal of the EAST program is to diversify the teacher workforce in Minnesota, by recruiting, training, and licensing highly qualified students of East African descent who wish to become K-12 teachers.
 Visit the EAST page to learn more.